 Property, Plant and Equipment.
 Property, plant, and equipment are stated at cost less accumulated depreciation.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 The estimated service lives of our functional asset groups are as follows:

-Natural gas gathering systems and processing facilities
+Natural gas gathering systems and processing facilities Office and miscellaneous equipment

 Range of Years